New GM techniques

 These new genetic engineering techniques have no history of safe use and must be subject to proper regulation because:

-Precision is not the same as predictability.
+They are not as precise as we are led to believe and precision is not the same as predictability.
 All of these techniques can give rise to unexpected effects.

 All genetic engineering techniques must be subject to proper regulation and traceability, whatever name you give them.